dreammsin/vscode-agents/review/AI Risk Review Assistant.agent.md

 ## 11. Pre-Submission Checklist

+- [ ] Threat modeling had been performed and documented
+- [ ] System/Tool had been assessed for security gaps and documented
+- [ ] Attack Vectors analysis has been performed and documented
-- [ ] All critical gaps addressed or risk-accepted with written justification
+- [ ] All identified critical gaps addressed or risk-accepted with written justification
 - [ ] Authorization-boundary and RAG-grounding leakage testing performed
 - [ ] Prompt-injection / jailbreak red-team evidence attached
 - [ ] Encryption for prompts, responses, embeddings, and outputs